Redskull12/hello-world/README.md

 Hi there

-ok then I wrote sth aboyt me
+ok then I wrote sth about me